folio-org/folio-tools/vufind-indexer/README.md

 An experimental indexer for indexing instance records in Vufind.

 ## Usage
 Requires python3, jmespath and requests.
-This example uses python's virtual environment module to keep requirements seperate from other python installs.
+This example uses python's virtual environment module to keep requirements separate from other python installs.

 Show options:
 ```